 Module code: TLC2000

-Your final year weaves together the various strands of your degree.
-You’ll have the option of working on client-led practical projects, while your dissertation will be an opportunity to showcase your learning.
+Your final year weaves together the various strands of your media degree.
+You’ll have the option to work on client-led practical projects, while your dissertation will be an opportunity to showcase your learning.
 Additional optional modules include activist media, media policy and political communication, and politics and censorship in popular culture.

 Dissertation/Research Project offers you the opportunity to undertake an in-depth personal research project, under supervision, and explore a range of relevant research methodologies and presentational formats.
 You will gain a thorough knowledge of your chosen subject area and be expected to shape that knowledge to produce a final submission that demonstrates your ability to locate the material within the wider contexts of your discipline.
 The project will require the consideration and discussion of methodological and/or epistemological issues, as well as a reflection on the ethical implications of research.
 The dissertation will allow you to work independently, with a supervisor, to explore areas of contemporary academic interest, consider issues of current or historical industry practice, and critically analyse case studies or products within specific cultural and social contexts.